JermellB/restagraph/docs/Defining_a_schema.md

     - Duplicate relationships will be ignored.
         - "Duplicate" means that it has the same name, source-type and target-type as a relationship that's already present in the database.

 To go into more detail:

 ## Name

 Not currently used, so there's no penalty for omitting it.
-I'm still using them for legacy reasons, but they're also a handy reminder of what that particular subschema is for while you're editing it.
+They're still required for legacy reasons, but they're also a handy reminder of what that particular subschema is for while you're editing it.

-Restagraph ignores anything it's not specifically looking for, so it causes no ill-effects to include this.

 ## Resourcetypes

-Each resourcetype is defined via several key-value pairs.
-They're all mandatory unless noted otherwise.
+Each resourcetype is defined via several key-value pairs, most of which are mandatory:

 ### Name